LeaWazulin/MRI-nextcloud-sharing/README.md

   then enter your credentials into `credentials.json`

 PS: Best practice is to create an API [app password](https://help.nextcloud.com/t/where-to-create-app-password/157454/2) in the Nextcloud settings under "security".
-Don't store your actual password in plain text on disc.
+Don't store your actual user password in plain text on disc, only the app password.

 ```json
    {"username": "username",         # user name for nextcloud